bonitasoft/bonita-doc/md/database-configuration.md

 Run the script below to avoid the SQL Server change the status of the database to SUSPECT during database server startup when in-doubt XA transactions are found.
-The value 2 in the block below means *presume abort* see the
+The value 2 in the block below means *presume abort* To minimize the possibility of extended down time, an administrator might choose to configure this option to presume abort, as shown in the following example

 ```sql
 sp_configure 'show advanced options', 1